Weather

 The Si5351

 The Si5351 is a synthesized clock source with three individual and configurable outputs.
 It has quite a frequency range, about 8KHz to 160MHz.
 Interfacing it with your favorite microcontroller such as the Raspberry Pi Pico or the Arduino Nano is simple and easy, thanks to its I2C capabilities.
 Created by Silicon Labs, it has been around since 2010.
 It's a 10-year-old design that is still popular and widely used.
 It is older by 5 years than the AD9850 but beats it with a frequency range four times higher.
-It is also significantly less expensive in bulk that the AD9850 boards.
+It is also significantly less expensive in bulk than the AD9850 boards.

 That's not to say that the Si5351 has its drawbacks, and the most prominent one is its waveform.
 The Si5351 puts out square wave clock pulses, which are not good for RF use due to a lack of harmonic filtering.
 Square waves are very rich in harmonics and will cause chaos on the ham bands if filtering is not implemented.
 This is easily fixed by creating a square to sine converter using resistors and capacitors suited for the frequency range in question.
 In essence, all a square to sine converter is is an RC (or LC!) low pass or band pass filter.
-You may find you don't even need this, as some radios have internal circuitry that cleans up the waveform.
+You may find you don't even need this, as some radios have internal circuitry and buffering that cleans up the waveform.
 On top of that, a crystal oscillator will generally put out a clock signal, which is also close to a square wave.

 The Si5351, despite this drawback, is an excellent choice to substitute crystal oscillator circuits and VXOs in crystal-bound circuits.
 I know this takes away from the simplicity of QRP circuits, but remember, we're expanding on the Pixie.
 You can get the Si5351 here on Amazon.
 A three pack only costs $13, whereas a three pack of AD9850s would cost well over $50!